Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 </tr>
 <tr class="even">
 <td>optiga_crypt_rsa_encrypt_message</td>
-<td><p>This operation encrypts the message or data provided using OPTIGA™.
-The RSA public key could be either sourced from host or referring to a OID (data object which holds a certificate) in OPTIGA™.</p>
+<td><p>This operation encrypts the message or data provided using OPTIGA™ Trust M. The RSA public key could be either sourced from host or referring to a OID (data object which holds a certificate) in OPTIGA™ Trust M.</p>
 <p>The <a href="#linkaaa480c6_cc6f_4577_bb13_69c702b6352e">message length</a> that can be encrypted is limited as per <a href="#linkbdc9c86d_a9c7_41e4_801e_33afb581ee51">[RFC8017]</a>.
 The caller of this operation has to take care of chaining of message if message length is more than supported in a single operation.</p>
 <p>For example, in case of <a href="#linka933b89a_9a3e_42e2_bdde_f1d36912760f">OPTIGA_RSAES_PKCS1_V15</a> and RSA 1024 bit key length, the maximum allowed <a href="#linkaaa480c6_cc6f_4577_bb13_69c702b6352e">message length</a> is [128 (key length) – 11] = 117 bytes.</p>
 <p>The examples for the format of public key (from host) are provided in <a href="#rsa-public-key">RSA Public Key</a>.</p></td>
 </tr>
 <tr class="odd">
 <td>optiga_crypt_rsa_encrypt_session</td>
-<td><p>This operation encrypts the data from acquired session in OPTIGA™.
-The RSA public key could be either sourced from host or referring to OID (data object which holds a certificate) in OPTIGA™.</p>
+<td><p>This operation encrypts the data from acquired session in OPTIGA™ Trust M. The RSA public key could be either sourced from host or referring to OID (data object which holds a certificate) in OPTIGA™ Trust M.</p>
-<p>If the shielded connection (OPTIGA_COMMS_SHIELDED_CONNECTION) is enabled, By default the optiga_cmd sends the command to OPTIGA™ with confidentiality protection.</p></td>
+<p>If the shielded connection (OPTIGA_COMMS_SHIELDED_CONNECTION) is enabled, By default the optiga_cmd sends the command to OPTIGA™ Trust M with confidentiality protection.</p></td>
 </tr>
 <tr class="even">
 <td>optiga_crypt_rsa_decrypt_and_export</td>
-<td><p>This operation decrypts the provided encrypted message using a RSA private key from OPTIGA™ and exports the decrypted message to the host.</p>
+<td><p>This operation decrypts the provided encrypted message using a RSA private key from OPTIGA™ Trust M and exports the decrypted message to the host.</p>
 <p>The encrypted message length must be the size of the key used to decrypt the message.</p>
 <p>For example, In case of RSA 2048 (Key size = 256 bytes), the encrypted message length is 256 bytes.
 The caller of this operation has to take care of chaining of encrypted message if length is more than supported in a single operation.</p>
-<p>If the shielded connection is enabled, the decrypted data/message is received with confidentiality protection from OPTIGA™.</p></td>
+<p>If the shielded connection is enabled, the decrypted data/message is received with confidentiality protection from OPTIGA™ Trust M.</p></td>
 </tr>
 <tr class="odd">
 <td>optiga_crypt_rsa_decrypt_and_store</td>
-<td><p>This operation decrypts the provided encrypted message using the referred RSA static private key from OPTIGA™ and stores message in the acquired session.</p>
+<td><p>This operation decrypts the provided encrypted message using the referred RSA static private key from OPTIGA™ Trust M and stores message in the acquired session.</p>
 <p>The encrypted message length must be the size of the key used to decrypt the message.
 For example, In case of RSA 2048 (Key size = 256 bytes), the encrypted message length is 256 bytes.</p></td>
 </tr>
 <tr class="even">